Terms & Conditions

 • These Terms apply to all Courses and related services delivered by the Company, whether delivered as Online Courses or in person as Practical Courses, including the Level 7 Course.

-• By placing a booking, you confirm that you (and any Delegate you nominate) are acting wholly or mainly for the purposes of your trade, business, craft or profession.
-You are not contracting as a consumer and statutory consumer cancellation rights (including any statutory “cooling-off” period) do not apply.
+• By placing a booking, you confirm that you (and any Delegate you nominate) are acting wholly or mainly for purposes relating to your trade, business, craft or profession, that the Course is being purchased in a professional capacity, and that you are not contracting as a consumer.
+The Contract is entered into on that basis, and statutory consumer cancellation rights, including any cooling-off period under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, are not intended to apply.

-• These Terms, together with the Booking Confirmation and any documents expressly referenced, comprise the entire agreement between you and us for the relevant Course (the Contract).
+• These Terms (including the Schedule), together with the Booking Confirmation and any documents expressly referenced, comprise the entire agreement between you and us for the relevant Course (the Contract).

 • If you book on behalf of a Delegate or employer entity, you warrant you have authority to bind them and that they accept these Terms.